PNeekeetah/DesigningDataIntensiveApplications/Chapter9.md

 -  all nodes must be able to agree on which node owns the lock
 -  services such as `Zookeeper` and `etcd` are often used to implement distributed locks and leader election
 -  Apache Curator provides higher level recipes on top of Zookeeper to achieve linearizability
--  a linearize storage service is the foundation for these coordination tasks
+-  a linearizable storage service is the foundation for these coordination tasks

 ### Constraints and uniqueness guarantees